Emilia (Othello): Role in Othello

-Though Emilia is mentioned in 1.3 when Othello asks Iago to allow his wife to accompany Desdemona to Cyprus as her attendant, the character first appears on stage in 2.1 when she disembarks in Cyprus with Iago, Desdemona, and Roderigo.
-She banters briefly with her companions before leaving the stage, presumabably in Desdemona's entourage.
-Though not specifically mentioned, she probably appears as Desdemona's attendant at the beginning of 2.3, then exits and reappears after the brawl which disgraces Cassio.
-At the end of the scene, Iago is alone and plots to have Emilia "move for Cassio to her mistress".
+Emilia first appears on stage in 2.1 when she arrives in Cyprus with Iago, Desdemona, and Roderigo.
+Iago resolves that Emilia should "move for Cassio to her mistress" at the end of 2.3.

-In 3.1, Cassio asks Emilia, "Give me advantage of some brief discourse with Desdemona alone." and Emilia allows him to enter.
-In 3.3, Emilia is present when Desdemona and Cassio confer, and present again when Desdemona urges Othello to receive the lieutenant.
-In the same scene, Emilia finds Desdemona's handkerchief, but, she hands it over to Iago as he had been urging her to steal it.
-He takes it and forbids her from mentioning its whereabouts.
-In 3.4, when questioned by Desdemona about the handkerchief, Emilia denies any knowledge of it.
-After Othello rages over the loss of the handkerchief, Emilia attempts to comfort Desdemona.
+In 3.1, Cassio asks Emilia to allow him to privately confer with Desdemona, which she does.
+She finds Desdemona's handkerchief in 3.1 and gives it to Iago, who swears her to secrecy.
+Despite her involvement in the handkerchief's disappearance, she comforts Desdemona when Othello becomes enraged after discovering that it is missing in 3.4.

 In 4.2 when questioned by Othello, she firmly states Desdemona's innocence.
 In 4.3 she later discusses with Desdemona their differing views on marriage and fidelity.
 Emilia states she would commit adultery if it gained her husband the world and also asserts that husbands are to blame, arguing for equality and mutual respect in marriage.
 She briefly appears in 5.1 where she verbally abuses Bianca after hearing of her supposed involvement in Cassio's attack.
 In 5.2 she informs Othello of Roderigo's death and the attempted murder of Cassio.
 She calls for help and Iago, Montano and Gratiano appear.
 Emilia having heard from Othello that Iago told him of Desdemona "cheating" on him with Cassio, accuses him of gross dishonesty leading to an unjust murder.
 When she hears about the handkerchief, she reveals her role and Iago threatens and then kills her at the first opportunity.
 She then dies singing Desdemona's song and speaking of her purity and love for Othello, lying alongside her mistress.